 5 Tips on Reducing Stress And Anxiety

 These are extremely stressful times.
 And if the constant stream of headlines is making you feel overwhelmed, you’re not alone.
-Most of us are feeling increased levels of stress, whether it’s triggered by concern for the vulnerable people in your life, or money worries ahead of a potential shut down - there’s a lot to take in and process.
+Most of us are feeling increased levels of stress, whether it’s triggered by concern for the vulnerable people in your life or worries about money or job security - there’s a lot to take in and process.

 Rituals naturally help reduce anxiety and stress because they focus on what is familiar and don’t take much conscious thinking.
 We thought we’d share some of the small daily rituals that the OTO team use to help calm their minds.
 Try adding one, two or all to your morning routine.